BL100 New Testament Greek I

 MT240 Seminar in Theology and Its Contexts

 Explores issues surrounding the cultural embeddedness of theology.
 Examines how the idea of “context” is related to debates about theological method and considers how to understand the relationships between theology and the Holy Spirit, the “culture” of the church, and the larger cultures in which we find ourselves.
 Meets during the second half of the first semester.
-1.5 credits.
+1.5 cr.
 Prerequisite: MT230.

 MT250 Seminar in Intercultural Hermeneutics